 The posterior tibial artery courses in the deep posterior compartment of the lower leg, deep to the soleus, and superficial to the deep muscles, including the tibialis posterior.
 The posterior tibial artery, which gives off the fibular (peroneal) artery, continues inferiorly through the posterior compartment of the lower leg.
-It supplies muscular branches to all of the muscles in the posterior compartment including the posterior tibialis muscle.
+It supplies muscular branches to all of the muscles in the posterior compartment, including the posterior tibialis muscle.
 The posterior tibial artery then continues through to the foot behind the medial malleolus along with the tibialis posterior tendon, flexor digitorum longus tendons, tibial nerve, and flexor hallucis longus.

-The posterior tibial artery gives off the fibular (peroneal) artery which courses deep to the flexor hallucis longus and gives off muscular branches to supply some of the posterior compartment before entering its primary destination, the lateral compartment of the lower leg.
+The posterior tibial artery gives off the fibular (peroneal) artery, which courses deep to the flexor hallucis longus and gives off muscular branches to supply some of the posterior compartment before entering its primary destination, the lateral compartment of the lower leg.

 The tibial nerve innervates the tibialis posterior muscle.
-The tibial nerve is a component of the sciatic nerve, which comes from ventral rami of spinal roots L4-S3.
+The tibial nerve is a component of the sciatic nerve, which comes from the ventral rami of spinal roots L4-S3.
 The sciatic nerve splits into the tibial nerve, which continues inferiorly, and the common peroneal nerve, which travels laterally around the neck of the fibula.

 The tibial nerve courses inferiorly with the posterior tibial artery deep to the soleus muscle in the posterior compartment on the posterior surface of the tibialis posterior muscle belly.
-The tibial nerve gives off motor branches to all of the muscles of the posterior compartment including the tibialis posterior.
+The tibial nerve gives off motor branches to all of the muscles of the posterior compartment, including the tibialis posterior.
 The tibial nerve continues inferiorly and passes posterior to the medial malleolus with the tibialis posterior tendon, flexor digitorum longus tendons, posterior tibial artery, and flexor hallucis longus within the tarsal tunnel.
-The tibial nerve exits the tarsal tunnel onto the plantar surface of the foot where it divides into both the medial and lateral plantar nerves.
+The tibial nerve exits the tarsal tunnel onto the plantar surface of the foot, where it divides into both the medial and lateral plantar nerves.

 The tibialis posterior is in the posterior compartment of the lower leg.
-The posterior compartment contains seven muscles including the gastrocnemius, soleus, plantaris, popliteus, flexor digitorum longus, flexor hallucis longus, and the tibialis posterior.
-The muscles contained in the posterior compartment receive innervation by the tibial nerve and primarily supplied by the posterior tibial artery.
+The posterior compartment contains seven muscles: the gastrocnemius, soleus, plantaris, popliteus, flexor digitorum longus, flexor hallucis longus, and the tibialis posterior.
+The muscles contained in the posterior compartment receive innervation by the tibial nerve and are primarily supplied by the posterior tibial artery.
 The gastrocnemius and the soleus are referred to as the triceps surae and are the primary plantar flexors.
-The plantaris is a secondary plantar flexor of the foot, while the flexor digitorum longus and the flexor hallucis longus are primary flexors of the lateral four toes and the great toe respectively, with some plantar flexion.
+The plantaris is a secondary plantar flexor of the foot, while the flexor digitorum longus and the flexor hallucis longus are primary flexors of the lateral four toes and the great toe, respectively, with some plantar flexion.

 The muscles of the anterior compartment primarily antagonize the posterior compartment muscles.
 Collectively, the anterior muscles dorsiflex the foot at the ankle joint.
-The lateral compartment muscles assist in eversion of the foot and plantar flexion.
+The lateral compartment muscles assist in the eversion of the foot and plantar flexion.

 The tibialis posterior tendon (TPT) can have variable insertion patterns.
 It can have three separate tendons known as the main, plantar, and recurrent tendons, or it can have one wide tendon that inserts onto the same bones on the plantar surface of the foot.

 Rupture of the tibialis posterior tendon (TPT) would require surgical assistance.
 With a rupture of the tibialis posterior, there would be a decrease in the ability to plantarflex and invert the foot.
-The muscles of the posterior compartment would be able to plantarflex the foot, and some inversion of the foot would be possible due to the actions of the tibialis anterior, but the loss of the tibialis posterior tendon would lead to an everted flat foot due to inability to maintain the medial arch.
-This loss would also lead to a valgus deformity, and a gait disorder, where the treatment required is surgical reattachment and repair of the tibialis posterior tendon.
+The muscles of the posterior compartment would be able to plantarflex the foot, and some inversion of the foot would be possible due to the actions of the tibialis anterior, but the loss of the tibialis posterior tendon would lead to an everted flat foot due to the inability to maintain the medial arch.
+This loss would also lead to a valgus deformity and a gait disorder, where the treatment required is surgical reattachment and repair of the tibialis posterior tendon.

-The pathophysiology underlying PTTI entails progressive loss of the medial longitudinal arch, compromising its ability for dynamic stabilization of the foot.
-Later stages of PTTI and arch collapse eventually lead to attritional failure of static hindfoot stabilizers, including compromise to the spring ligament complex (superomedial calcaneonavicular ligament), the plantar fascia and plantar ligamentous support structures.
+The pathophysiology underlying PTTI entails the progressive loss of the medial longitudinal arch, compromising its ability for dynamic stabilization of the foot.
+Later stages of PTTI and arch collapse eventually lead to attritional failure of static hindfoot stabilizers, including compromise to the spring ligament complex (superomedial calcaneonavicular ligament), the plantar fascia, and plantar ligamentous support structures.
 PTTI is the most common cause of adult-acquired flatfoot deformity (AFFD).